rpeszek/my-blogs/posts/2021-12-01-hss-typescript.md

 //let wrong: Either<number, string> = {type: "left", content: "one"} // will not compile
 ```

 it almost looks like dependent types!
 TS calls these literal types.
-And, TS is serious about strings too:
+And, TS is serious about string fields too:

 ```TypeScript
 let y: Either<number, string> = {"type": "left", "content": 1}
 //let wrong: Either<number, string> = {"type": "left", "content": "one"} // will not compile
 ```

-TypeScript uses literal string types to create type safety over the use of DOM (e.g. DOM events).
-This is brilliant!
-I am sure literal types will many other uses.
-`ts-pattern` library uses literal types to implement _pattern matching_.
+TypeScript `ts-pattern` library uses literal types to implement _pattern matching_.
 Exhaustive check is part of it.
 Again, really cool.

 All of these are really exciting developments to me.